Santa Clara · California

 SCU Dean's Scholarship

 The broadest merit tier at SCU.
 Dollar amounts vary by year and are not published as a fixed range.
-Like the Provost Scholarship, the amount is fixed at the time of award and is not indexed to tuition increases.
+The Dean's Scholarship is a fixed dollar amount that is NOT indexed to tuition increases, unlike Presidential at Entry and Provost, which scale with tuition.
 This is the only named merit scholarship open to international students.

 Source